 Ron appeared sceptical.
-"I don't know, Hermione," he said, rolling over to drape a warm arm around her.
+"I don't know," he said, rolling over to drape a warm arm around her.
 "Ginny's usually good for that, but maybe not when Scott's the problem…"

-Ginny could barely believe what she was doing, even as she reached up and knocked on Scott's door.
+Ginny could scarcely believe what she was doing, even as she reached up and knocked on Scott's door.

-When Harry had returned to bed she had been close behind, doing her best to hold back the torrent of questions ricochetting around her mind.
-She was absolutely furious on his behalf, seeing red, Scott's brutal comment echoing in memory.
-But Harry hadn't wanted to talk about it, shrugging off her tentative questions and sitting silently while she raged against Scott.
+When Harry had returned to bed she had been close behind, doing her best to hold back the torrent of questions ricochetting about her mind.
+She was absolutely furious on his behalf, Scott's brutal comment echoing in memory.
+But Harry hadn't wanted to talk about it, shrugging off her tentative questions and sitting silently whilst she raged against Scott.
 Harry's refusal to join in sapped most of the energy out of her reaction.
-By the time he'd fallen asleep, she had lost the momentum of her anger and was left with worry.
+By the time he'd fallen asleep she had lost the momentum of her anger, and was left with worry.

 It was also then that she reluctantly remembered the way she had gasped when Harry had all but outright stated he wished Scott had remained dead.